Vegetable Beef Soup

 - Place roast in a large Dutch oven.
 Add the water, barley, onion, celery, salt and pepper; bring to a boil.
 Reduce heat; cover and simmer for 1-1/4 hours or until meat is tender.

 - Remove meat; cool.
-Cut into bite-size pieces.
+Cut into bite-sized pieces.
 Skim fat from broth.
 Add beef and remaining ingredients; bring to a boil.
 Reduce heat; cover and simmer for 45 minutes or until vegetables are tender.
-Yield: 18-20 servings (6 quarts).

 Nutrition Facts1-1/4 cups: 163 calories, 6g fat (2g saturated fat), 37mg cholesterol, 235mg sodium, 15g carbohydrate (4g sugars, 4g fiber), 13g protein.